clue/php-redis-server/README.md

 # clue/redis-server [![Build Status](https://travis-ci.org/clue/php-redis-server.svg?branch=master)](https://travis-ci.org/clue/php-redis-server)

-A redis server implementation in pure PHP. *Not for the faint-hearted.*
+A Redis server implementation in pure PHP. *Not for the faint-hearted.*

 > Note: This project is in early alpha stage!
 Feel free to report any issues you encounter.

 ## Introduction

 ### Motivation

+[Redis](http://redis.io/) is a fast in-memory key-value database.
-This project aims to provide a simple alternative to the official redis server implementation if installing it is not an option.
+This project aims to provide a simple alternative to the official Redis server implementation if installing it is not an option.

-Why would I use this project if I already have the official redis server installed?
+Why would I use this project if I already have the official Redis server installed?
 Simply put, you wouldn't.
 Ever.

 ### Project goals

-* ✓ Implement an in-memory datastore using the redis protocol
+* ✓ Implement an in-memory datastore using the Redis protocol
-* ✓ Compatiblity with common redis clients
+* ✓ Compatiblity with common Redis clients and tools
   * ✓ redis-cli
   * ✓ redis-benchmark
 * ✓ SOLID and modern design, tested and modular components
 * ✗ Implement *all* commands (see below for list of supported commands)
-* ✗ Compatibility with common tools resque(-php) etc.

 ### Supported commands

-Eventually, this project aims to replicate *all* commands of the [official redis server](http://redis.io/) implementation and their exact behavior.
+Eventually, this project aims to replicate *all* commands of the [official Redis server](http://redis.io/) implementation and their exact behavior.

 So far, the following list of commands shows what's already implemented: